lanl/Nautilus/doc/sphinx/src/overview.rst

-Overview
+Shared Components
 ===================================================================================================

-Currently Nautilus provides only a very minimal set of shared utilities, essentially pieces that were originally written for `Singe`_ but were identified as being potentially useful to `SuNRe`_.
+Nautilus provides a set of shared components, essentially pieces that were originally written for `Singe`_ but were identified as being potentially useful to `SuNRe`_.
+These components provide a place to share code instead of reimplementing features, but they may be superseded as newer tools are developed within Nautilus.
-The goal is to further develop the capabilities of Nautilus and provide new features that will be more widely useful, while also supporting its shared code goal for atomic and nuclear applications.

 .. _Singe: https://xcap.re-pages.lanl.gov/ec/singe
 .. _SuNRe: https://xcap.re-pages.lanl.gov/ec/sunre

 Nautilus makes use of common terms and symbols for atomic nuclei, which are summarized `here`_.

-.. _`here`: nuclei.html
+.. _`here`: concepts.html

+Be aware that the components described on this page were developed before certain terminology was clarified, and so it may not match the terminology as used in the discussion of the `EntityTag` class, which was designed to address the confusion of terminology and standards more carefully.

 SZA
 ---------------------------------------------------------------------------------------------------

 An SZA is a way to denote a particular nuclide.
 Due to its use in various data libraries, such as the Nuclear Data Interface (NDI), the SZA is common in many codes.

+Depending on your specific use-cases, you may want to consider the newer `EntityTag` instead of an `SZA`, as it addresses some corner cases and better supports conversions between different formats.
+However, the `SZA` class is still supported as the more minimal design may be more appropriate for some applications.

 An SZA is an integer value, defined as